-The form number may have been omitted, out of range (1-99), non-numeric, or, the form specified is not in the disk directory as SYSNAMnn/DFF.
-Note that if the form number is omitted in a command which optionally accepts form numbers (e.g. START [n]) the command line cannot end with a space.
+The form number may have been omitted, out of range (1-124) or non-numeric.
+Or, the form specified is not in the catalog.
+Note that if the form number is omitted in a command which optionally accepts form numbers (e.g. START [nn]) the command line cannot end with a space.